google/syzkaller/docs/syscall_descriptions_syntax.md

 ```
 "packed": the struct does not have paddings and has default alignment 1
-"align_N": the struct has alignment N
+"align[N]": the struct has alignment N
-"size": the struct is padded up to the specified size
+"size[N]": the struct is padded up to the specified size N
 ```

 ## Unions